Aerobic Septic System Installation

 5 Highlights on Aerobic Septic System Installation

-- Advanced Wastewater Treatment: Our aerobic septic system installation delivers secondary and tertiary treatment levels that far exceed conventional anaerobic septic tanks.
-Each aerobic treatment unit uses forced air from a blower or compressor to circulate dissolved oxygen, accelerating microbial decomposition of solids, reducing BOD (biochemical oxygen demand), and producing cleaner effluent before it reaches your drain field or drip irrigation field.
+• Advanced Wastewater Treatment: Our aerobic septic system installation delivers secondary and tertiary treatment levels that far exceed conventional anaerobic septic tanks.
+Each aerobic treatment unit is designed to use forced air from a blower or compressor to circulate dissolved oxygen, accelerating microbial decomposition of solids, reducing BOD (biochemical oxygen demand), and producing cleaner effluent before it reaches your drain field or drip irrigation field.
+This type of system handles waste more efficiently than traditional gravity-fed alternatives.

-- Full Permitting and Site Evaluation: We handle every septic permit application, coordinate with your local health department, and schedule the required percolation test.
-Our licensed installers evaluate soil permeability, water table depth, setback distances, and property line requirements before we excavate a single trench.
+• Full Permitting and Site Evaluation: We handle every septic permit application, coordinate with your local health department, and schedule the required percolation test.
+Our licensed installers carry out a complete site evaluation to determine soil permeability, water table depth, setback distances, and property line requirements before we excavate a single trench.

-- Complete System Components: Each installation includes the aeration chamber, clarifier, settling chamber, effluent filter, chlorinator or UV disinfection unit, control panel with alarm, float switch, and all inlet and outlet pipes.
-Nothing gets left off the scope.
+• Complete System Components: Each installation includes the aeration chamber, clarifier, settling chamber, effluent filter, chlorinator or UV disinfection unit, control panel with alarm, float switch, and all inlet and outlet pipes.
+Everything needed for a complete system is included in our scope.

-- Long-Term Reliability: We commission every aerobic system with full testing, dissolved oxygen sampling, and coliform monitoring to confirm compliant operation from day one.
+• Long-Term Reliability: We commission every aerobic system with full testing, dissolved oxygen sampling, and coliform monitoring to confirm compliant operation from day one.
+Your system will be working properly from the start.

 Why Choose Our Aerobic Septic System Installation

 We employ certified technicians who install aerobic treatment units daily.
 They don’t dabble in this work.
 They specialize in it.
 Every installer on our crew understands the relationship between aeration chamber sizing, dosing cycle timing, and effluent quality.
-That knowledge translates directly into a system that treats wastewater reliably for decades.
+Using that knowledge, they make decisions that will ensure your system treats wastewater reliably and will last for decades.

 We stand behind every aerobic septic system installation with a workmanship guarantee.
-If any component we installed fails due to our labor within the warranty period, we repair or replace it at no charge.
+If any component we installed fails due to our labor within the warranty period, we fix or replace it at no charge.
 That commitment covers everything from the submersible pump and diffuser to the chlorinator and control panel.
+We handle repairs and replacing parts without additional cost to you.

 Action Septic Service also provides post-installation maintenance contracts.
-We’ll return on schedule to inspect, sample effluent, and service your aerobic treatment unit so it stays compliant with environmental regulations.
-You get a professional partner for the full life of your system.
+We’ll come back on schedule to inspect, sample effluent, and service your aerobic treatment unit so it stays compliant with environmental regulations.
+A properly maintained system gives you a professional partner for the full life of your system.

 Signs You Need Aerobic Septic System Installation

 Your Conventional Septic System Keeps Failing: Repeated drain field saturation, effluent surfacing in your yard, or persistent sewage odors near your leach field all indicate your anaerobic system can’t treat the wastewater load.
+Slow drains and plumbing backups are also warning signs.
 A conventional gravity-fed tank paired with a failing absorption field often needs full replacement with an aerobic treatment unit that produces cleaner, treated effluent before discharge.
+Without municipal sewer access, upgrading prevents your system from breaking down further.

 You’re Building on a New Lot Without Sewer Access: Any new residential or commercial construction in an unsewered area requires an onsite decentralized wastewater system.
-An aerobic septic system installation gives you the highest treatment quality available for onsite use, often meeting tertiary treatment standards.
+If you think you’re ready to build but need a septic solution, an aerobic septic system installation gives you the highest treatment quality available for onsite use, often meeting tertiary treatment standards.

 You’re Expanding Your Home or Business: Adding bedrooms, bathrooms, or commercial capacity increases wastewater volume.
-Your existing system may lack the treatment capacity to handle the additional influent.
-A properly sized aerobic septic system installation accommodates the higher flow rate and prevents overloading.
+Your existing system may lack the treatment capacity needed to handle the additional influent.
+A properly sized aerobic septic system installation accommodates the higher flow rate and prevents overloading, whether for your home or business.

 Our Aerobic Septic System Installation Process

 Aerobic septic system installation follows a precise sequence that our crew executes on every project.
-Here’s how we do it.
+Here’s how we provide professional installation from start to finish.

 Step 1 — Site Evaluation and Perc Test.
-We visit your property, assess soil conditions, measure setbacks from wells and property lines, and conduct a percolation test.
+We visit your property, assess soil conditions, measure setbacks from wells, gas lines, and property lines, and conduct a percolation test.
 We check the water table depth and map the ideal location for your aerobic treatment unit and effluent dispersal area.
+Data collected is used to finalize your system design.

 Step 2 — Permitting.
 We prepare and submit your septic permit application to the local health department.
-This includes the site plan, system specifications, and soil data.
-We don’t proceed until the permit is approved.
+We fill out every required form and submit the site plan, system specifications, and soil data.
+We don’t proceed until the permit request is approved.

 Step 4 — Tank and Component Installation.
 We set the aerobic treatment unit, connect the aeration chamber, clarifier, settling chamber, and effluent filter.
 We install the air compressor or blower, chlorinator, control panel, alarm, float switch, and all piping.
-Every tee fitting, cleanout, and inspection port goes in per the manufacturer’s specifications.
+Every tee fitting, cleanout, and inspection port goes in per the manufacturer’s specifications to complete this phase of the project.

 Step 5 — Effluent Dispersal System.
 We install the drip irrigation field, spray heads, or pressure manifold and lateral lines based on your approved design.
 Geotextile fabric and drainrock or aggregate go in where specified.

 Step 6 — Backfill, Compaction, and Commission.
 We backfill carefully around all components, compact the soil, install risers and access lids, then commission the system.
 We test dissolved oxygen levels, verify pump and timer operation, and confirm the alarm functions.
-You receive your as-built drawing and a full walkthrough of your new aerobic septic system.
+Within hours, we finish the job.
+You receive your as-built drawing and a full walkthrough of your new aerobic septic system, saving you from future guesswork about your installation.

 Brands We Use